 Definition: a rolling count of the number of active users on a given day (daily active users or DAU), users who were active in the last seven days (weekly active users or WAU), and users who were active in the last 30 days (monthly active users or MAU).
 You can also use these metrics to understand retention and if users continue to use your online services over time.

 These metrics help you understand how your customers are incorporating digital banking into their broader financial routines.
-You’re likely seeing higher volumes in online banking — as branches closed, more customers accessed your digital offerings, possibly for the first time.
-Are they maintaining those behaviors and changing their financial habits?
+If it’s not happening already, you’re likely to see higher volumes of online banking soon, possibly for the first time in your organization’s history.
+Are customers maintaining those behaviors and changing their financial habits?
 Are they returning to your application in subsequent weeks or months?

 You can also compare ratios to explore questions like: of our users who are active monthly (MAU), how many of them use our services weekly (WAU)?
 It’s important to track this over time as your online banking becomes more robust or you invest in any enhancements.
 As your overall user population increases, this helps you monitor if customers are becoming more or less engaged, and measure the frequency of that engagement.